Council to consult on Clean Air Strategy for Birmingham

 Cabinet is being asked to approve both the draft strategy and the launch of the consultation when it meets on 22 January.

-The Cabinet papers, including the draft strategy, can be viewed here.
+The Cabinet papers, including the draft strategy, can be viewed on our committee papers website.